Payoff Information and Learning in Signaling Games: Abstract

 \section{Abstract}

-\begin{singlespace} { {}We show how to add the assumption that players know their opponents' payoff functions to the theory of learning in games, and use it to derive restrictions on signaling-game play in the spirit of divine equilibrium.
-In our learning model, agents are born into player roles and play the game against a random opponent each period.
-Inexperienced agents are uncertain about the prevailing distribution of opponents' play, and update their beliefs based on their observations.
-Long-lived and patient senders experiment with every signal that they think might yield an improvement over their myopically best play.
-We show that divine equilibrium \citep{banks_equilibrium_1987} is nested between ``rationality-compatible'' equilibrium, which corresponds to an upper bound on the set of possible learning outcomes, and ``uniform rationality-compatible'' equilibrium, which provides a lower bound.}{ } \end{singlespace}
+\begin{singlespace} { {}We add the assumption that players know their opponents' payoff functions and rationality to a model of non-equilibrium learning in signaling games.
+Agents are born into player roles and play against random opponents every period.
+Inexperienced agents are uncertain about the prevailing distribution of opponents' play, but believe that opponents never choose conditionally dominated strategies.
+Agents engage in active learning and update beliefs based on personal observations.
+Payoff information can refine or expand learning predictions, since patient young senders' experimentation incentives depend on which receiver responses they deem plausible.
+We show that with payoff knowledge, the limiting set of long-run learning outcomes is bounded above by }\emph{ {}rationality-compatible equilibria}{ {} (}\emph{ {}RCE}{ {}), and bounded below by }\emph{ {}uniform RCE}{ {}.
+RCE refine the Intuitive Criterion \citep{cho_signaling_1987} and include all divine equilibria \citep{banks_equilibrium_1987}.
+Uniform RCE sometimes but not always exists, and implies universally divine equilibrium.}{ } \end{singlespace}

 {}

 Keywords: learning, equilibrium refinements, bandit problems, payoff information, signaling games.

 JEL classification codes C72, C73, D83